akilby/research-getting-started/hpc/README.md

 ### Getting help

+Here's the HPC documentation.

+Here's a SLURM intro.

+You can always ask me.

-To generate a help ticket, you can email:
+To generate a help ticket with the HPC team, you can email `rchelp@northeastern.edu` and it will create a ticket in ServiceNow.
-`rchelp@northeastern.edu`